Avast Mobile Security: FAQs

 What happened to features from the previous version?

-We have decided to focus on the app's most commonly used features and cancel others – for example, Firewall is only supported on rooted devices and Network Meter was used by only a few users.
+We have decided to focus on the app's most commonly used features and cancel others – for example, Network Meter was used by only a few users.
 We have put these features aside in exchange for smoother, increased functionality.

 Can Avast Mobile Security protect me against all possible threats?